 ◘ Fig. G-14 Pinus brutia forests at the Anatolian Plateau mountain fringe on the western slope of the Taurus Mountains in Turkey (photos: Rafiqpoor).

-4 Importance of sclerophyllia in competition
+4 Importance of sclerophylly in competition

 If one is interested in the ecophysiological conditions in the Mediterranean area, the question immediately arises to what extent the plants are affected by the long summer drought.
 One must first distinguish between the sclerophylls and the malacophylls, which are strongly represented by Cistus, Rosmarinus, Lavandula, Thymus, and others.
-Furthermore, one must take into account that the favourable euclimatopes are nowadays occupied by crops, for example vines, and that the Mediterranean species are relegated to the shallow sites, i.e. grow under relatively unfavourable conditions.
+Furthermore, one must take into account that the favourable euclimatopes are nowadays occupied by crops, for example vineyards, and that the Mediterranean species are relegated to the shallow sites, i.e. grow under relatively unfavourable conditions.

 If the rock is deeply fissured, the abundant winter rains penetrate deeply and are stored in the soil.
-In the rock crevices, the roots of the woody species can be traced 5 to 10 m deep, down to layers that still contain sufficient exploitable water even in summer.
+In the rock crevices, the roots of the woody species can be traced 5 to 10 m deep, down to layers that still contain sufficient exploitable water even in summer (Breckle 1966).

 Cell sap studies throughout the growing season revealed in sclerophylls that the water balance is not significantly disturbed during the drought period.
 However, this can only be achieved by restricting gas exchange through partial stomatal closure when water supply is impeded.
 Transpiration measurements showed that at dry sites water release in summer is about three to six times lower than at moist sites.
-At extremely dry sites with only stunted growing specimens the cell sap concentration increases strongly.
-It must be remembered, however, that on the good soils, where the vine yields heavily in the autumn, the water conditions are much more favourable.
-Thus, summer dormancy caused by drought was hardly an option in the original hardwood forests.
+At extremely dry sites with only stunted growing specimens the cell sap concentration increases strongly (-3.0 - -5.0 MPa).
+It must be remembered, however, that on the good soils, where the vineyards yield is heavy in the autumn, the water conditions are much more favourable.
+Thus, summer dormancy caused by drought was hardly an option in the original sclerophyllic forests.

 In contrast to the hydrostable sclerophylls, the malacophylls are hydrolabile.
 Cistus, Thymus and Viburnum tinus show increases in cell sap concentration up to 4.0 MPa in summer.
 At the same time, a strong reduction of the transpiring area occurs in them, as a large part of the leaves is shed.
 Often only the buds remain.
 These species do not root so deeply.
-The laurel (Laurus nobilis), which does not belong to the sclerophylls, has its natural habitat in the Mediterranean region always in the shade or on northern slopes.
-Today it forms forest stands only in the fog stage of the Canaries or a maquis in the winter rain area without pronounced summer drought (N Anatolia), Prunus laurocerasus behaves in the same way.
+The laurel (Laurus nobilis), which does not belong to the sclerophylls, has its natural habitat in the Mediterranean region always in the shade, in valleys or on northern slopes.
+Today it forms forest stands only in the fog belt of the Canaries or in a macchie in the winter rain area without pronounced summer drought (N Anatolia), Prunus laurocerasus behaves in the same way.

-The ecological importance of sclerophylly is probably to be seen in the fact that the hardleaf species are active in gas exchange when water supply is good (number of stomata 400 to 500 per mm2), but in the case of water shortage they are able to strongly throttle water losses by closing the stomata.
+The ecological importance of sclerophylly is probably to be seen in the fact that the sclerophyllic species are active in gas exchange when water supply is good (number of stomata 400 to 500 per mm2), but in the case of water shortage they are able to strongly throttle water losses by closing the stomata.
 This gives them the ability to survive months of drought while maintaining plasma hydration and without loss of leaf area until the next rainy season, when they can immediately resume substance production in autumn.

 But the conditions change immediately if the summers in the humid winter rainfall areas are not decidedly dry, or if in a typically Mediterranean climate the site is permanently damp, for example on north-facing slopes or in floodplain forests.
 On the former, the sclerophylls are first displaced by laurel-like evergreen species and then by deciduous trees.
-Quercus ilex is replaced by the deciduous downy oak (Qu. pubescens) with greater growth.
+Quercus ilex is replaced by the deciduous oak (Qu. pubescens) with greater growth.